GUI for Redis-Compatible Servers on iPhone

 • Streams: browse entries by ID range, inspect field-value pairs per entry.

-Changes are applied immediately to the server.
-There is no staging area or intermediate format: what you type goes directly to Redis using the correct command for each type.
+CacheDeck applies each change to the server as you make it.
+There is no staging area or intermediate format: what you type goes to Redis using the correct command for each type.

 Native vs web-based GUIs